YULitle/YULitle/README.md

 - 👋 Hi, I’m @YULitle
-- 👀 I’m interested in coding solutions for education.
+- 👀 I’m interested in coding solutions for instructing on statistical analysis.
-- 🌱 I’m currently learning R, Python, and Kotlin
+- 🌱 I’m currently learning PowerBi
-- 💞️ I’m looking to collaborate on coding math/physics visualitions and Repl.It Education Team curriculum
-- 📫 How to reach me : mask (at) usd214 (dot) org
+- 📫 How to reach me : yulitle (at) gmail (dot) com